amiralih/MembraneAnalysis.jl/paper.md

 `MembraneAnalysis.jl` is designed to be used by biophysical researchers in need of a fast analysis tool that can be easily built upon to enable implementation of new computational methods to guide theoretical descriptions of membrane physics.

+Some of the features of `MembraneAnalysis.jl` includes:

+- A
+- B
+- C

 # State of the field

 There are quite a few software programs and packages developed for processing molecular dynamics simulations of lipid membranes, which can perform a number of analyses.
-Tools such as GridMAT-MD [allen2009gridmat],
+Tools such as GridMAT-MD [@allen2009gridmat], APL@ Voro [@lukat2013apl], MEMBPlugin [@guixa2014membplugin], FATSLiM [@buchoux2017fatslim], MemSurfer [@bhatia2019memsurfer], and LiPyphilic [@smith2021lipyphilic] calculated properties like membrane thickness, area-per-lipid, and order parameter.
+[MembraneCurvature](https://github.com/MDAnalysis/membrane-curvature) is an [MDAnalysis](https://www.mdanalysis.org/) tool to calculate membrane curvature.
+What sets `MembraneAnalysis.jl` apart from these tools is the

 # Acknowledgements